3drepo/extract-issue-number-from-PR/README.md

 ### `issue-number`

-Issue number extracted
+Issue number extracted from the PR

 ### `content-id`

-GraphQL API content-id for the issue
+GraphQL API content-id for the issue extracted from the PR

 ### `merged`